 That’s basically all I have to say about our Port Douglas crocodiles.
 I rather like them, they are a great source of tourist revenue, but you have to be sensible.
 They have been fully protected in Queensland since 1974 so their numbers are increasing and they are here to stay.
 I keep the children well away from the banks of any lake or river and exercise caution at the beach.
 We swim in the sea, but I prefer to save it for the days when the water is crystal clear.
 You should be perfectly safe on the Great Barrier Reef, but they have been spotted around some of the reef islands.
 Salt water crocodile isn’t nice to eat, by the way, it’s farmed for meat and skins, try it, but I wouldn’t recommend it!

 The best way to avoid the crocs is, obviously, to swim safely in a swimming pool.
 Don’t be put off, you really should come up here to check out our wildlife, it’s quite amazing, Below are a selection of some of the best in Port, each with a swimming pool way above average.
 We have some outstanding hotels and pools in Port, they’re well worth spending, maybe a little more on.
 If you’d like a more natural swim, we have a whole heap of fresh water swimming spots nearby, mostly in the rainforest.
 Places such as Mossman Gorge are considered safe from crocodiles.
 Read our post on fresh water swimming spots nearby.

-Despite the incredibly small number of crocodile incidents in Port Douglas, the area itself is immensely beautiful.
-There are plenty of gorgeous beaches for relaxing and there are also a great deal of restaurants in the area.
-It is still an excellent spot to vacation, and you’ll find that you won’t soon run out of fun things to do.
+Despite the incredibly small number of crocodile incidents, Port Douglas and the surrounding area are immensely beautiful.
+There are plenty of gorgeous beaches for relaxing and there are also many restaurants in the area.
+It’s an excellent spot to vacation, and you’ll find that you won’t soon run out of fun things to do.